equalitie/Caislean/doc/role-doc/letsencrypt.md

 The Let's Encrypt role will only work on remote machines running Debian 8 (Jessie).
 This is because the Let's Encrypt client is not available on Debian 7 (Wheezy); it is however present in Jessie's backports repository.
+The role will explicitly fail if you try running it on anything else than Jessie.

-This role will not work unless every domain listed in `websites` resolves to the IP address of your server.
+This role will not work unless every domain listed in `websites` for which you did not disable Let's Encrypt resolves to the IP address of your server.
 This is because Let's Encrypt verifies that you control the domains for which you are requesting certificates by placing files in each virtual host's webroot and then checking that it can access those files from the domains in question.
+Make sure your DNS records are properly configured for each domain.

 ## Prerequired roles